andresn/GEN220_2019/docs/Resources/SSH_keys.md

 The public SSH keys from your laptop and one on biocluster can be uploaded to github for easier checkin / checkout authentication via SSH instead of HTTPS

+Use this public key (`id_rsa.pub`) to your github account https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account.
+Note that you can create multiple keys and have one pair for your laptop and another for HPCC.
+All of them can be added to github to enable check outs.